cardano-foundation/cardano-academy/courses/CBCA/1-introduction_to_blockchain/8-proof_of_work_and_proof_of_stake/README.md

-# Proof of Work & Proof of Stake
+# 8 - Proof of Work & Proof of Stake

-## Learning Objectives
+> [!NOTE]
+>
-By the end of this unit, the learner should be able to:
+> By the end of this unit, you should be able to:
+>
-- Understand the key concepts behind proof of work including the limitations
+> - [x] Understand the key concepts behind proof of work including the limitations
-- Understand the key concepts behind proof of stake including the limitations
+> - [x] Understand the key concepts behind proof of stake including the limitations
-- Compare proof of stake to proof of work
+> - [x] Compare proof of stake to proof of work
-- Understand the differentiators of different proof-of-stake systems
+> - [x] Understand the differentiators of different proof-of-stake systems

 ## Introduction
-Hello everyone, and welcome.
-My name is [lecturer name]

-## Table of contents
 In this unit, we explore two major consensus algorithms, proof of work (PoW) and proof of stake (PoS).
 By the end of this unit, you will be able to differentiate between both, and understand their respective advantages and shortcomings.
 Let’s get started!

 ## Proof-Based Consensus

 Proof-based consensus algorithms form the backbone of many blockchain networks, with proof of work and proof of stake being the most widely used.

 Both proof of work and proof of stake add new blocks to a chain.
 In both cases, block producers contribute a resource to the network.
 In fact, block producers are given a chance to produce a block proportionally to the resource they contribute to the network.
 In proof of work, the resource is quantified in hashing power.
 In proof of stake, it is the underlying native currency of the network, also known as stake.